 FS1 and FS2

 In the Early Years Foundation Stage we introduce No Outsiders with the simple message that we are all different, that's ok and that we can all still be friends.
 In You Choose and Red Rockets and Rainbow Jelly children are encouraged to think about how we all like different things but that we still like each other.
 Hello Hello shows different animals of varying shapes and colours but all say hello to each other and leave nobody out.
 The Family Book shows different types of family whilst Mummy, Mama and Me helps children understand some families have two mums (or two dads).
 In Blue Chameleon a lonely chameleon tries to make friends by changing colour to match the colours of others.
-At the end, he Chameleon realises you can be yourself and you don't have to change to make firends.
+At the end, he Chameleon realises you can be yourself and you don't have to change to make friends.

 Year 1